zed-industries/zed/docs/src/vim.md

 # Vim Mode

-Zed includes a vim emulation layer known as "vim mode".
-This document aims to describe how it works, and how to make the most out of it.
+Zed includes a Vim emulation layer known as "vim mode".
+On this page, you will learn how to turn Zed's vim mode on or off, what tools and commands are available, and how to customize keybindings.

 ## Philosophy

-Vim mode in Zed is supposed to primarily "do what you expect": it mostly tries to copy vim exactly, but will use Zed-specific functionality when available to make things smoother.
+Vim mode tries to offer a familiar experience to Vim users: it replicates the behavior of motions and commands precisely when it makes sense and uses Zed-specific functionality to provide an editing experience that "just works" without requiring configuration on your part.
+This includes support for semantic navigation, multiple cursors, or other features usually provided by plugins like surrounding text.

+So, Zed's vim mode does not replicate Vim one-to-one, but it meshes Vim's modal design with Zed's modern features to provide a more fluid experience.
+It's also configurable, so you can add your own key bindings or override the defaults.

-This means Zed will never be 100% Vim compatible, but should be 100% Vim familiar!
-We expect that our Vim mode already copes with 90% of your workflow, and we'd like to keep improving it.
-If you find things that you can’t yet do in Vim mode, but which you rely on in your current workflow, please [file an issue](https://github.com/zed-industries/zed/issues).
+> **Note:** The foundations of Zed's vim mode should already cover many use cases, and we're always looking to improve it.
+If you find missing features that you rely on in your workflow, please [file an issue](https://github.com/zed-industries/zed/issues).

+## Enabling and disabling vim mode

+When you first open Zed, a checkbox will appear on the welcome screen, allowing you to enable vim mode.

+If you missed this, you can toggle vim mode on or off anytime by opening the command palette and using the workspace command `toggle vim mode`.

 ## Zed-specific features

-Zed is built on a modern foundation that (among other things) uses tree-sitter and language servers to understand the content of the file you're editing, and supports multiple cursors out of the box.
+Zed is built on a modern foundation that (among other things) uses tree-sitter and language servers to understand the content of the file you're editing and supports multiple cursors out of the box.

-Vim mode has several "core Zed" key bindings, that will help you make the most of Zed's specific feature set.
+Vim mode has several "core Zed" key bindings that will help you make the most of Zed's specific feature set.

 ```
 # Language server